stevenandz-glitch/calculator-app/README.md

 </main>
 ```
 As we can see, the top of the structure is the screen of class `.user__input`.
 This captures the input of the user made by pressing on the buttons.
-The latter is denoted by the `.user__buttons` class, and the rest of the buttons, under class `.misc__input` are meant for other miscellanous operators.
+The latter is denoted by the `.user__buttons` class in which it houses `.buttons__selection`.
+The rest of the buttons under class `.misc__input` are meant for other miscellanous operators.
+What holds all the buttons together is the `.main__calulator` class.
 This calculator is simple, and I decided to forgo complex functions as such logartihms, trigonometry, and the like.

+### 2. CSS